ansys/pydpf-core/docs/source/user_guide/waysofusing.rst

 CPython
 -------
-Standalone DPF uses CPython and can be accessed via any Python console.
+Standalone DPF uses CPython and can be accessed with any Python console.
 Data can be exported to universal file formats, such as VTK, HDF5, and TXT files.
 You can use it to generate TH-plots, screenshots, and animations or to create custom result plots using `numpy <https://numpy.org/>`_